Kerala: Central, State Ministers spar over opening of Temples

 Malls, restaurants and places of worship opened in Kerala on Tuesday morning in line with the Centre's graded exit plan from the Lockdown, 'Unlock 1.0'.

-Joining the issue, BJP state president K Surendran alleged that while the government consulted the who-is-who of other religions, it had a takena unilateral decision in the case of temples.
+Joining the issue, BJP state president K Surendran alleged that while the government consulted the who-is-who of other religions, it had a taken a unilateral decision in the case of temples.

-No spiritual leader or scholarswho matter were consulted in the issue, Surendran told media in Kozhikode.
+No spiritual leader or scholars who matter were consulted in the issue, Surendran told media in Kozhikode.

 The decision to reopen the temples was only aimed at the wealth of the shrines under the control of the Devaswams.